Rednas140/Component-system/README.md

 [Identifier]-[Block]-[Element]--[Modifier]

 ### Identifier
-- A letter that identifies it use, g for globals, c for components, and so on.
+- A letter that identifies it use, g for globals, c for components, p for partials, and so on.

 ### Block
 - A standalone entity that is meaningful on its own, a component name, buttons, and so on.